aluo417/aluo417.github.io/_posts/2018-01-24-application-of-Monte-Carlo.md

 ---
-title: Stocks Fundamental Data
+title: Application of Monte Carlo Simulation
-description: This project is focused on the collection of annual fundamental data for all stocks.
+description: This project is focused on the the application of Monte Carlo Simulations to solve statistical problems in financial engineering.
 categories:
  - project
-tags: R
+tags: Python
 ---

-> The data sets come from [WRDS](https://wrds-web.wharton.upenn.edu/wrds/).
-The annual data for earnings, cash flows, and leverage ratios of corresponding fiscal years are collected.
-Measurement error due to sample selection, and processing of missing data for stocks with short history may affect the conclusion.
+> The most common use of Monte Carlo Simulation in finance is when one needs to calculate the expected value of a functional $$\mathbb{E} f(X)$$

 <!-- more -->